 Access your personalized health score.

 Over multiple screenings, you’ll be able to relate your behaviors directly to changes in your biomarkers and score.
-You can “body hack”, for example, start taking the stairs every day and see how it improves your score.
-In the future, you’ll be able to be retested any time.
+For example, you can “body hack” by taking the stairs every day and see how it improves your score.
+Soon, you’ll be able to test yourself as much as you like.
 We’ll continue to deliver world-class science to you through our technology.
-You may even start to love the healthcare industry (or maybe just us)!
+You may even start to love the healthcare industry (or just us)!